juanmirocks/jeniatagger/README.md

 ## Why?

 The original C++ program contains [several issues](https://github.com/jmcejuela/geniatagger#known-issues).
 The most important problem is that the tagger uses big dictionaries that have to be reloaded each time the program is called (taking on a modern machine ~15 seconds).
 With this port if you run on the JVM, the dictionaries are loaded only once and kept in memory until the JVM finishes.
 Therefore, subsequent calls do not have any loading overhead and so run much faster.
-With this port it is also possible to specify exactly which analyses you want, namely, from the original, `base form`, `pos tag`, `shallow parsing`, and `named-entity recognition`.
+With this port it is also possible to specify exactly which analyses you want, namely, to choose from the original, `base form`, `pos tag`, `shallow parsing`, and `named-entity recognition`.
 Thus you can make the program run more efficiently both in time and memory.

 ## State of the port